Skip to main content Accessibility Help?

 Every year, students are given the chance to vote for, and stand to be one of, the four Student Officers who run our organisation.
 The four who are elected are paid a salary and work full-time with us for one year.
 Their post involves representing students and making day–to-day decisions on behalf of the organisation.
 The Student Officers make up one-third of the Board of Trustees, which is chaired by the President.

-You can nominate yourself at liverpoolguild.org – follow the links on the home page.
-At the point of nomination, you will need to give us a manifesto and your name.
+You can nominate yourself at liverpoolguild.org once nominations open at 9am on Monday 26th January.
+At the point of nomination, you will need to give us your manifesto and your name.

 If you’ve never used our website before, you might need to configure your account first.
 Just login with your university details.